opensearch-project/documentation-website/_notifications-plugin/api.md

 # Notifications API

-If you want to programmatically define your notifications channels and sources for versioning and reuse, you can use the Notifications REST API to define, configure, and delete notification channels, as well as send test messages.
+If you want to programmatically define your notification channels and sources for versioning and reuse, you can use the Notifications REST API to define, configure, and delete notification channels and send test messages.

 ---